Why use an anti-theft backpack?

 Its 40-litre capacity is enough for most travellers but some may find it’s a little tight for long term travel.
 It fits on most airlines as carry-on luggage and thanks to its plain, understated style, it doesn’t stand out at all.

 The internal pockets and compression straps make packing and organising a breeze.
-The padded laptop pocket can hold a 15-inch computer and the RFID blocking pocket will keep your cards safe from skimming attacks.
+The padded laptop pocket can hold a 15-inch computer and the RFID blocking pocket will keep your travel money cards safe from skimming attacks.

 There’s an internal frame to spread the weight of your gear across your body and the padded hip belt helps remove the pressure from your shoulders.
 There’s also an adjustable sternum strap that helps fine-tune the bag to you.